Frederik Emmery

-Frederik Emmery Søgaard (born 25 December 2006) is a Danish footballer who plays as a left winger for Danish Superliga club AGF.
+Frederik Emmery Søgaard (born 10 December 2006) is a Danish professional footballer who plays as a winger for Danish Superliga club AGF.

 Career

 AGF

-Emmery grew up in Skødstrup, a district of Aarhus, and started playing football in the local club HEI Fodbold (Hjortshøj-Egaa IF).
-Later, he joined AGF in 2018, where he worked his way up through the clubs academy.
+Emmery grew up in Skødstrup, a district of Aarhus, and started playing football in the local club VRI Fodbold (Vejlby-Risskov Idrætsklub).
+Later, he joined AGF in 2018, where he worked his way up through the clubs' academy.

-On May 16, 2024, Emmery was called up for the first team squad for a Danish Superliga match against Silkeborg IF for the first time.
+On 16 May 2024, Emmery was called up for the first team squad for a Danish Superliga match against Silkeborg IF for the first time.
 He made his official debut in the same match when he replaced Jacob Andersen in the 74th minute, becoming the 10th youngest debutant in AGF's history at 17 years and 143 days.
 The debut ended up being his only game for the club that season.

-In the 2024-25 pre-season, Emmery trained with AGF's first team.
+In the 2024–25 pre-season, Emmery trained with AGF's first team.

 On 30 April 2025, AGF and Emmery extended the contract until summer 2029.
 He was also permanently promoted to the first-team squad in the summer of 2025.

+On 24 October 2025, he scored his first league goal for AGF, in a 1–0 victory against FC Nordsjælland, where he became the match winner with a goal in overtime.

+Coaches and teammates point to Emmery's ability to beat experienced Superliga players in 1-v-1 situations, something they thought separated him from many academy talents who succeed only at youth level.
+He has already been trusted in senior matches, and has delivered goals and decisive actions despite limited time in the game.

+In 2026 he won the Danish Championship with the club, the first in 40 years.
+He was however mostly a back-up during the season.